Supreme Court Overturns Tamale High Court Ruling on Kpandai Parliament Election

 Read the Facebook post below:

-Matthew Nyindam's arguments
+Matthew Nyindam's arguments on Kpandai election result

-He asked the Apex Court to exercise its supervisory jurisdiction to set aside the High Court’s ruling on grounds of a jurisdictional error.
+He asked the Apex Court to exercise its supervisory jurisdiction to set aside the High Court’s ruling on the grounds of a jurisdictional error.

 The certiorari application centres on the single issue of when the Electoral Commission (EC) gazetted the results of the 2024 parliamentary election for the Kpandai Constituency.

-Under electoral laws of Ghana, an election petition must be filed within 21 days of the gazette notification of results.
+Under the electoral laws of Ghana, an election petition must be filed within 21 days of the gazette notification of results.

 If the petition is filed outside that period, the court lacks jurisdiction to consider it.